- Distinguish between accuracy and precision in measurements.

 (B) The darts are close to one another, but far from the bulls-eye.
 This grouping demonstrates measurements that are precise, but not accurate.
 In a laboratory situation, high precision with low accuracy often results from a systematic error.
 Either the measurer makes the same mistake repeatedly or the measuring tool is somehow flawed.
 A poorly calibrated balance may give the same mass reading every time, but it will be far from the true mass of the object.

 (D) The darts are grouped together and have hit the bulls-eye.
 This demonstrates high precision and high accuracy.
 Scientists always strive to maximize both in their measurements.
-Turning back to our laboratory situation, where we can see the darts but not the bulls-eye, we have a much narrower range of possibilities for the exact center than in the less precise situation depicted in part C.

 An individual measurement may be accurate or inaccurate, depending on how close it is to the true value.
 Suppose that you are doing an experiment to determine the density of a sample of aluminum metal.
 The accepted value of a measurement is the true or correct value based on general agreement with a reliable reference.
 For aluminum, the accepted density is 2.70 g/cm3.
 The experimental value of a measurement is the value that is measured during the experiment.
 Suppose that in your experiment you determine an experimental value of 2.42 g/cm3 for the density of aluminum.
 The error of an experiment is the difference between the experimental and accepted values.